 After your home has been de-cluttered and items safely stored, consider fresh paint and lighting.
 Paint doesn’t have to be boring, neutral hues can be warm and inviting.
 Same goes for lighting.
 Increase the wattage in your light fixtures; 100 watts for every 50 feet of space.

-Lastly, arrange remaining furniture in grouping so room looks inviting and traffic flows easily.
+Lastly, arrange remaining furniture in groupings s the room looks inviting and traffic flows easily.
 Before the first prospective home buyer arrives, light some candles, place fresh plants and flowers around and open windows to let in some fresh air.
 Nothing smells like “welcome home” like a fresh batch of cookies; bake some if you have time.
 These efforts will help you snag an offer before you know it!